python/cpython/Doc/howto/doanddont.rst

 ``from module import *`` is *invalid* inside function definitions.
-While many versions of Python do not check for the invalidity, it does not make it more valid, no more then having a smart lawyer makes a man innocent.
+While many versions of Python do not check for the invalidity, it does not make it more valid, no more than having a smart lawyer makes a man innocent.
 Do not use it like that ever.
 Even in versions where it was accepted, it made the function execution slower, because the compiler could not be certain which names are local and which are global.
 In Python 2.1 this construct causes warnings, and